AndreaChierici/femus-1/README.md

 # MyFEMUS INSTALL WITH DEPENDENCIES ON ODYSSEY (UO), for the for the amd_tools hackathoon
 ### For help contact Giacomo Capodaglio, Eugenio Aulisa, or Andrea Chierici

-### All libraries will be downloaded and configured into the REPO folder
-### All libraries will be installed into the FEMUS_INSTALL folder
+ssh on the Odyssey server and load enviromental variables

     bash
     source /storage/packages/Modules/amd-hpc-training-modulefiles/setup-env.sh
     module load openmpi

-Create and export the FEMUS_INSTALL and the REPO folders
+Create and export the FEMUS_INSTALL and the REPO folders. <br>
+All libraries will be downloaded and configured into the REPO (in my case ~/repos) folder <br>
+All libraries will be installed into the FEMUS_INSTALL (~/install/femus) folder

     export PETSC_PATH=$FEMUS_INSTALL/petsc
     export SLEPC_PATH=$FEMUS_INSTALL/slepc